containerd/containerd/docs/snapshotters/erofs.md

 blobs for each committed snapshot and to prepare an OverlayFS mount for each active snapshot.

+In order to convert OCI container images directly into EROFS-formatted blobs, the EROFS differ must be specified with the EROFS snapshotter.
+Otherwise, if the walking differ is used, the EROFS snapshotter will behave much like the existing OverlayFS snapshotter: the applier of the walking differ will unpack the current layer into the active EROFS snapshot of the mounted OverlayFS, and the EROFS snapshotter will commit it into an EROFS-formatted blob, which is slower than using the EROFS differ.
+Also see _the [Configuration](#configuration) section_.

 Although the EROFS snapshotter sounds somewhat similar to an enhanced OverlayFS snapshotter, several kernel features are highly tied to the EROFS internals, so it would be better to leave it as an independent snapshotter.
 This way, existing